-If you are writing a many causes – one effect essay, you should present the all the causes first before getting into the effect.
-Discuss each cause in its own paragraph; presenting the details and supporting evidence.
+If you are writing a many causes – one effect essay, you should present all the causes first before getting into the effect.
+Discuss each cause in its own paragraph, presenting the details and supporting evidence.
 Include examples and numbers too.
 For each of the cause paragraphs:

-- State the cause, e.g., “one of the major cause of joblessness among the youth is the lack of alignment between the education provided and the skill set needed by the organizations expected to employ them.”
+- State the cause, for example, “one of the major causes of joblessness among the youth is the lack of alignment between the education provided and the skill set needed by the organizations expected to employ them.”

-- Next, provide the supporting evidence and explain it with a few facts such as accurate statistics.
-E.g. “60% of the organizations interviewed in the research study said that they had trouble finding qualified youth to employ.
+- Next, provide the supporting evidence and explain it with a few facts, such as accurate statistics.
+For example, “60% of the organizations interviewed in the research study said that they had trouble finding qualified youth to employ.
 They said that 90% of the youth they hired had to be trained before being trusted with the responsibilities of the job.
 This indicates that the youth are not adequately skilled for the roles in organizations.”

-Once you’ve exhausted the causes, discuss the effect these causes have in its own paragraph.
+Once you’ve exhausted the causes, discuss the effect these causes have in a separate paragraph.
 This will be the effect paragraph.
-For this paragraph, clearly, state the effect.
+For this paragraph, clearly state the effect.
 Explain the effect in detail.